 - Intelligent Energy Management System for Electric Vehicles (Ph.D Project)

 - Replication of innovative concepts for peri-urban, rural or inner-city mobility (reciprocity), HORIZON 2020)

 In 2018 (January 4th) and 2019, studies were conducted at TTIS-E-HIKE-E-HIKE Link workshops to evaluate the needs, SWOT, problems and solutions of the CCAM sector and develop a technology roadmap and the Connected, Autonomous, Electric Vehicle Technologies and Services Strategy Plan.
 These resulted in the development of CAEVS-INNOHUB and OPINA.

-In 2020, the Open Innovation Autonomous Vehicle Development and Testing Platform Project (OPINA), was established through the scope of the Competitive Sectors Program by the Ministry of Industry and Technology of the Republic of Turkey.
+In 2020, the Open Innovation Autonomous Vehicle Development and Testing Platform Project (OPINA), was established through the scope of the Competitive Sectors Program by the Ministry of Industry and Technology of the Republic of Turkey and the Project implemented by İstanbul Okan University Transportation Technologies and Intelligent Automotive Systems Application and Research Center (TTIS).
 OPINA is co-funded by the European Union and the Republic of Turkey and serves to combine and extend the services of E-HIKE and E-HIKE Link.